6 Best Amsterdam Tours

 About the bus tour

-Comfortably seated, with commentary on board by a professional guide and from the heights of the tour bus you can admire places like the Royal Palace and the National Monument on Dam Square, the Magere Brug and the Albert Cuyp Market, the most popular and largest not only in the city but throughout Holland and named after Albert Cuyp, a Dutch painter of the seventeenth century.
+Comfortably seated, with on-board commentary by a professional guide and from the heights of the tour bus you can admire sights such as the Royal Palace and the National Monument on Dam Square, the Magere Brug and the Albert Cuyp Market, the most popular and largest not only in the city but in the whole of Holland and named after Albert Cuyp, a 17th century Dutch painter.

-Afterwards, you can choose to visit the essential Rijksmuseum, one of the largest museums in the Netherlands, with more than two million visitors annually and which houses the best collection of Dutch Golden Age art in the world with fundamental works, ranging from 1200 to 2000, such as 'The Night Watch' by Rembrandt, 'The Milkmaid' by Johannes Vermeer and 'The Joyful Drinker' by Frans Hals, among others by geniuses such as Vincent Van Gogh.
+Afterwards, you can opt to tour the must-see Rijksmuseum, one of the largest museums in the Netherlands, with more than two million visitors annually and home to the world's best collection of Dutch Golden Age art with seminal works, spanning from 1200 to 2000, such as Rembrandt's 'The Night Watch', Johannes Vermeer's 'The Milkmaid' and Frans Hals' 'The Joyful Drinker', among others by geniuses such as Vincent Van Gogh.

-If, on the other hand, you choose to take the cruise, you will enjoy another of the must-do experiences in Amsterdam with a stroll along the city's ring of canals, declared a World Heritage Site and lined with elaborate merchant houses, charming brick bridges, warehouses and churches built in the 17th century, the Dutch Golden Age, ending at the old port of Amsterdam before returning to the departure pier.
+If, on the other hand, you choose to take the cruise, you'll enjoy another must-do experience in Amsterdam with a stroll along the city's World Heritage-listed ring of canals lined with elaborate merchant houses, charming brick bridges, warehouses and churches built in the 17th century, the Dutch Golden Age, ending at Amsterdam's old harbor before returning to the departure pier.

 Itinerary